Making An Exoneree 2019

 Food and refreshments will be provided

-Please join the Prisons and Justice Initiative for “Making an Exoneree,” a powerful and moving event that highlights the life-changing work of the 18 Georgetown students taking the “Prison Reform Project” class, taught by Professor Marc Howard and Adjunct Professor and 2008 Exoneree Martin Tankleff.
+The Prisons and Justice Initiative was proud to host its second annual presentation of “Making an Exoneree,” a powerful and moving event that highlighted the life-changing work of the 18 Georgetown students who took the “Prison Reform Project” class, taught by Professor Marc Howard and Adjunct Professor and 2008 Exoneree Martin Tankleff.
 Howard and Tankleff are childhood friends, and Howard helped Tankleff secure his exoneration after more than 17 years of wrongful imprisonment.
 Now they have joined forces to inspire their students to help free other wrongfully convicted people.
 Last year’s version of the class succeeded in exonerating Valentino Dixon, who had spent 27 years in prison, and the other three cases have now secured legal representation and are making significant progress that will hopefully lead to more exonerations in the future.

-Come watch and listen to these amazing Georgetown students become the voices of these potential exonerees.
-This extraordinary event will also be attended by the family members and close supporters of the six wrongfully convicted people that the class is trying to free.
+Through their efforts, these amazing Georgetown students became the voices of these potential exonerees.
+This extraordinary event was also be attended by the family members and close supporters of the six wrongfully convicted people that the class is trying to free.